 The information and the opinions in this presentation have been prepared by Storebrand Livsforsikring AS (the Issuer) solely for use at meeting(s) regarding a proposed offering (the Offering) of notes to be issued by the Issuer (the Notes).
 This presentation and its contents are strictly confidential, are intended for use by the recipient for information purposes only and may not be reproduced in any form or further distributed to any other person or published, in whole or in part, for any purpose.
 Failure to comply with this restriction may constitute a violation of applicable securities laws.
 By accessing or reading the presentation slides, you agree to be bound by the following limitations.
-This presentation is not directed to, or intended for distribution to or use by, any person or entity that is a citizen or regulation or which would require any registration or licensing within such jurisdiction.
+This presentation is not directed to, or intended for distribution to or use by, any person or entity that is a citizen or resident of, or located in, any locality, state, country or other jurisdiction where such distribution or use would be contrary to law or regulation or which would require any registration or licensing within such jurisdiction.